-(ii) II to III As provided in III.11.3.1.
+(ii) II to III As provided in VII.3.2.3 and VII.3.2.4

-(iii) III to IV As provided in III.11.3.2
+(iii) III to IV As provided in VII.3.2.5

-- 6. The holding of any given rank is not tied to the holding of any given administrative position. - 7.
-Salary adjustments for librarians are included in the general salary negotiations conducted between the Trent University Faculty Association and the University. - 8.
-In addition to the steps and other possible salary adjustments, librarians are also eligible for merit awards.
-Normally, a merit award is recommended only for a librarian who, in the judgment of the Personnel Committee, has made an exceptional contribution since the time of their last merit award.
-Merit awards are not to be used for the correction of anomalies unconnected with merit.
+- 6. The holding of any given rank is not tied to the holding of any given administrative position. - Salary adjustments for librarians are included in the general salary negotiations conducted between the Trent University Faculty Association and the University.